danriedl/engular/adev/src/content/guide/ngmodules/providers.md

 The service itself is a class that the CLI generated and that's decorated with `@Injectable()`.
 By default, this decorator has a `providedIn` property, which creates a provider for the service.
-In this case, `providedIn: 'root'` specifies that Angular should provide the service in the root injector.
+In this case, `providedIn: 'root'` specifies that Engular should provide the service in the root injector.

 ## Provider scope